Van Gogh in

-Every time Vincent was in Paris – whether for days or years – he went to the Louvre to look at the masterpieces.
+Every time Vincent was in Paris – whether for days or years – he went to the Louvre to view its masterpieces.
 In 1875–76, living in the city and working for the art dealers Goupil & Cie, he often went to the Louvre or the Musée du Luxembourg on Sundays with his friend Harry Gladwell.
 The Louvre’s importance to Vincent is demonstrated by the fact that when he moved back to Paris ten years later, he went straight there.
 On his arrival on 28 February 1886, he wrote to his brother Theo:

-Vincent was evidently critical of the museum’s conservation methods, for he also wrote to Bernard:
+However, Vincent was evidently critical of the museum’s conservation methods, for he also wrote to Bernard:

 “What grieves me at the Louvre is to see their Rembrandts getting spoiled and the cretins in the administration damaging many beautiful paintings.
 Thus the annoying yellow tonality of certain canvases by Rembrandt is an effect of deterioration through humidity or other causes, instances of which I could point out to you.”
+Read the complete letter

 Françoise Cachin en Bogomila Welsh-Ovcharov